-Amber Amber Streight Corridor Link to the overview on the RFC Amber's website: https://rfc-amber.eu/contents/read/capacity_restrictions
+Link to the overview on RFC Amber's website: https://rfc-amber.eu/contents/read/capacity restrictions

-The Corridor also publishes a map on its website on which the TCRs are indicated
+RFC Amber also publishes a map on its website on which the TCRs are indicated.

 4.4.6 Legal disclaimer

 By publishing the overview of the corridor relevant TCRs, the IMs concerned present the planning status for TCRs to infrastructure availability along the Corridor.
 The published TCRs are a snapshot of the situation at the date of publication and may be subject to further changes.
 The information provided can be used for orientation purposes only and may not constitute the basis for any legal claim.
 Therefore, any liability of the Corridor organisation regarding damages caused using the TCR parameters (e.g. day, time, section, etc.) shall be excluded.